ProlificsPanther/MasterDetailTemplate/README.md

 Javascript file contains requirements like the message alerts, hidden button clicks, AJAX call to populate data in single line text field by on click function on rows of first column in datatable etc.

 # MasterDetail.jpl
-Jpl file contains code for screen entry function and populating data after on click.
+JPL file contains code for screen entry function and populating data after on click.

 Need the latest Panther Web 5.*.
 Please contact support@prolifics.com